 Now, nearly 40 years later, the market is saturated with products geared toward women - and we're not just talking about a pink camo Cerakote, either.

-Here are a few basic suggestions for the fairer sex looking to become gun owners and concealed carriers:
+Here are a few basic tips to become proficient gun owners and everyday concealed carriers:

-I can't tell you how many times I've been asked, "Which handgun should I buy?"
-My answer is always the same: whichever one fits you best.
+I can't tell you how many times I've been asked, "Which handgun should I buy?" but I can tell you my answer is always the same: whichever gun one fits you best.

 Don't overthink it; the gun that you hold comfortably and shoot effectively is exactly the right choice for you.

 Head to our website and easily shop all firearms to see every holster option we can handcraft for you.
 Some of our top sellers with female gun owners are the Designer Series Belly Band Package with Bedside Backup, the MiniTuck IWB Holster, the Purse Defender and the new Reckoning Holster which can be used strong side, appendix and cross draw.

 Secure your inside the waistband (IWB) or outside the waistband (OWB) holster with a sturdy gun belt.
 Our Executive and Ladies' Reversible Belts will ensure your holster will stay snug on your hip, no matter what you find yourself doing.

 When relaxing at home, continue carrying as you move around the house or securely store your modular holster in a Tactical Walls end table or shelf unit to ensure you'll have safe access to your firearm if and when you may need it.

 You can't always take your gun with you.
 If you're out and about and need to go into a gun-free zone, make sure you're not making it easy for criminals to get their hands on your firearm.

 The Hornady RAPiD Vehicle Safe is a great option for every gun owner and our Pac Mat Holster fits snugly inside.
 Plus, it's an affordable option of securing your firearm - MidSouth Shooters frequently has them on sale for $158.99, reg. $197.96.